-As part of my everyday life, I help out at my Church with the computers (remember volunteering is a good thing to do).
+As part of my everyday life, I help at my Church with the computers (remember, volunteering is a good thing to do).
 One of the weekly events that should happen is backup of the computers at the Church (as it should for all of us, are you doing backups?).
-For the longest of times I used a CD-RW (read-write CD) to back up this data, but over time the data set grew, and eventually, we had to use 2 CD’s to accomplish the task.
+For the longest time, I used a CD-RW (read-write CD) to back up this data, but over time, the data set grew, and eventually, we had to use 2 CDs to accomplish the task.

-The Problem changed when we got a new system for the church that came with a DVD burner and suddenly we were able to back up much more data onto One DVD-RW (holds about 7 CD’s worth of data, uncompressed).
-Thus the problem changed, so we adapted the answer to that change.
+The Problem changed when we got a new system for the church that came with a DVD burner.
+Suddenly, we were able to back up much more data onto One DVD-RW (it holds about 7 CDs worth of data, uncompressed).
+Thus, the problem changed, so we adapted the answer to that change.

 This past little while, the DVD burner has gone “on the fritz” (my term for being broken and I can’t figure out why), so I have been unable to do these backups, which frustrated me to no end.
 On the way home from a fruitless repair attempt, it dawned on me that maybe the problem has changed again?